 The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in Bryan who indicated, in the 2010 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of individuals of Caucasian, Asian and Native American descent that came in contact with the police was lower than the percentage of Caucasian, Asian and Native American households in Bryan that claimed, in the 2010 census, to have access to vehicles.
-With respect to African Americans and Hispanics, a higher percentage of contacts were detected.
-That is, the percentage of African American and Hispanic drivers that came in contact with the police in 2015 was higher than the percentage of African American and Hispanic households in Bryan with access to vehicles.
+Specifically, the percentage of Blacks and Hispanics that came in contact with the police was higher than the percentage of Black and Hispanic households in Bryan that claimed, in the 2010 census, to have access to vehicles.
+With respect to Whites and Asians, a lower percentage of contacts was detected.
+That is, the percentage of White and Asian drivers that came in contact with the police in 2018 was lower than the percentage of White and Asian households in Bryan with access to vehicles.